History of Joseon: Establishment of the Korean Empire

 The Chinese defeat in the 1894 war led to the Treaty of Shimonoseki between China and Japan, which officially guaranteed Korea's independence from its tributary status with China.
 For Japan, it was a step toward regional hegemony in Korea.
 After that, Korea built the Independence Gate and stopped paying tributes to the Qing dynasty.
 The Joseon court, pressured by encroachment from larger powers, felt the need to reinforce national integrity and declared the Korean Empire in 1897.
 Gojong assumed the title of emperor in order to assert Korea's independence.
 He tried to promote the Gwangmu Reform, but failed because of opposition from the general populace and the Japanese.

-Technically, 1897 marks the end of the Joseon period, as the official name of the empire was changed.
+On 13 October 1897, the proclamation made by Emperor Gojong marks the end of the Joseon period, as the official name of the empire was changed, Korea seals the independence from Qing China.
 However, the dynasty continued to reign, albeit perturbed by Japanese interventions.

 Japanese occupation

 In a complicated series of maneuvers and counter-maneuvers, Japan pushed back a Russian fleet at the Battle of Port Arthur in 1905.
 After the conclusion of the 1904–1905 Russo-Japanese War with the Treaty of Portsmouth, the way was open for Japan to take control of Korea.

 After the signing of the Protectorate Treaty in 1905, Korea became a protectorate of Japan.
 Itō Hirobumi became the first resident general of Korea.
 He was assassinated by a Korean independence activist, An Jung-geun, in 1909 at the train station at Harbin.

 Following the Protectorate Treaty, Gojong sent representatives to the Hague Peace Convention of 1907 to try to re-assert his sovereignty over Korea.
 Although the Korean representatives were blocked by the Japanese delegates, they did not give up, and later held interviews with newspapers.
 The Japanese forced Gojong to abdicate, and his son Sunjong succeeded to the throne.

 In 1910, in the face of opposition from many Koreans, the Empire of Japan annexed Korea by force.